lsst-ts/ts_tma/index.rst

 Misc.
 Documentation
 ===================
-General documentation that is referenced by bother :ref:`user-documentation` or :ref:`developer-documentation` or is unrelated to the two.
+General documentation that is referenced by :ref:`user-documentation` or :ref:`developer-documentation` or is unrelated to the two but still useful.

 .. toctree::
     :maxdepth: 1